-The period of record begins in the summer of 1963 and ends in the spring of 2014.
-Depth-towater has been below ground surface for the entire period of record, and it appears that this well has never flowed from artesian pressure.
-Both the 10 and 20-year trends indicate declining water levels (Table 6).
+The period of record begins in the summer of 1963 and ends in the spring of 2019 (Figure 7).
+Depth-to-water has been below ground surface for the entire period of record, and it appears that this well has never flowed from artesian pressure.
+Both the 10- and 20-year trends indicate declining water levels (Table 6).
 The 20-year trend is significant.
-However, the high degree of interannual variability results in a calculated 10-year trend that is not significant.
+The high degree of interannual variability results in calculated 10-year trend that is not significant.